RYin4/MyCourses/README.md

 # The My Courses Web Application

 ### Purpose
-To provide users the ability to organize their current courses with a todo list.
+The purpose of this application is to provide users the ability to organize their current courses with a todo list.
+The user can create, edit, and remove items from a given list.

 ### Features